CureVac IPO: Coronavirus Vaccine Firm Going Public?

 “I am proud that we have leading companies like CureVac in the EU,” EC President Ursula von der Leyen said in a statement.
 “Their home is here.
 But their vaccines will benefit everyone, in Europe and beyond.”

 Also, four days before the newspaper article, Menichella stepped down as CEO with no explanation.
 Founding CEO Ingmar Hoerr will take back the CEO position in Menichella’s absence.
-Many speculated if this was related to the White House meeting and Trump offer.
+Many speculated about whether this was related to the White House meeting and Trump offer.

 However, it turns out Menichella is having health issues.
 They prevent him from keeping his position, but the company hopes he’ll return later.

 Although Hoerr will take over, CCO Franz-Werner Haas is currently acting CEO.
 Haas firmly put an end to the rumors surrounding the Trump administration and CureVac: “There was and there is no takeover offer from the White House or governmental authorities.
-Neither to the technology nor to CureVac at all as a company.”
+[Not with regard] to the technology nor to CureVac at all as a company.”

-But the good news is the story pushed the EC to grant CureVac more funding.
-Hopefully it’s enough to get the company into clinical trials sooner rather than later.
+But the good news is that the story pushed the EC to grant CureVac more funding.
+In June, the German government disclosed its plans to invest $338.5 million in CureVac.

-And even better news is investors shouldn’t count out a CureVac IPO.
+And even better news is that investors are getting a CureVac IPO.